spgriffs/energryAwarnessTest/process.md

 ### Final Design ###
 In the final design we plan to have the user interact with the calendar view to select the timeframe they are interested in.
 When the user selects a timeframe the other visualizations are updated for that timeframe.
 The user will be able to navigate to the visualizations by scrolling or by selecting the visualization from the navigation bar.
 The user will also be able to select the appliances they are interested in by opening the sidebar in which the available appliances can be selected by checking the corresponding checkbox.

-In the final design we plan to implement the visualizations listed by allowing the user to select the visualization they prefer.
-We will allow user to select or scroll to the visualization that they wish to view.
-All visualizations will update based on the item selection.
-The item selection will be available for the user to easily choose which items to compare.
-Loading all the items initially at once will probably introduce lag on the system.
-The center main page will feature the selected visualization.
-See site_layout#.jpg for more detail on this design.

 ----